hugojosefson/ubuntu-install-scripts/README.md

 ## TODO

-  * Split up which things are general for Ubuntu vs specific for MacBookPro 10,1
   * Disable content indexing: http://askubuntu.com/a/353450/41862
   * Split up which things are general for Ubuntu vs specific for Unity
   * Split up which things are general for Ubuntu vs specific for Gnome